Jump to:

 But first, the legal stuff:

-Log Cabin Sizes
+Log Cabin and Garden Room Sizes

-8×6 ft – 8×8 ft Log Cabins
+8×6 ft – 8×8 ft

 Best for: A compact workspace, small studio, or private retreat.

 It’s not the best pick for mixing multiple uses, though, since you won’t get much room to move around.
-Still, these log cabin sizes are a good place to start if you’re short on outdoor space but want a functional room.
+Still, these sizes are a good place to start if you’re short on outdoor space but want a functional room.

 You might want to have a look at the BillyOh Outpost if that’s right up your street.
 It’s insulated for year-round use, with a double-glazed door that sits at the centre.
 There’s also a tall opening window on the side for ventilation and flooding the room with natural light.
 It all comes together well for the uses mentioned above.